DataDog/documentation/content/en/tracing/faq/profiling_migration.md

 Within a few minutes of migrating, you can see the data on the [Datadog APM > Profiling page][1].

+### Deprecated arguments

-**NOTE** The following environment variables and methods have been deprecated:
+The following arguments and environment variables have been deprecated:

 | Environment variable                             | Type          | Description                                                                                      |
 | ------------------------------------------------ | ------------- | ------------------------------------------------------------------------------------------------ |